syncpoint/odin-manual/content/en/02_Menueleiste/index.md

-The menu bar currently consists of the following tabs:
+The menu bar consists of the following entries: